-- Parents and guardians will participate in the transition process and can assist the new school’s staff in welcoming and supporting your child.
+Parents and guardians will participate in the transition process and can assist the new school’s staff in welcoming and supporting your child.

 Students and parents will have multiple opportunities to visit the school and meet staff before the beginning of the 2020–2021 school year.

-- Your new school will host an open house for all new students and families, and will plan events, activities, and accommodations for transitioning students so they feel welcome and become comfortable in their new environment.
+Your new school will host an open house for all new students and families, and will plan events, activities, and accommodations for transitioning students so they feel welcome and become comfortable in their new environment.

 Our curriculum and materials are consistent across the school system and students have access to comparable opportunities at every school in our system.
 Parents are encouraged to have conversations with their child about responding positively to changes.
 Parents can help their child get to know the new school.
 Even viewing the new school from a car or seeing a photograph of the school can be helpful.